-In the January 2007 private placement, Dr. Smith purchased 11,000 units for an aggregate consideration of \$110,000, each unit comprised of two shares of common stock, one redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$8.00 per share and one non-redeemable seven-year warrant to purchase price of \$8.00 per share.
+In the January 2007 private placement, Dr. Smith purchased 110,000 units for an aggregate consideration of \$110,000, each unit comprised of two shares of common stock, one redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share and one non-redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share.

-In the January 2007 private placement, Ms. Vaczy purchased 1,000 units for an aggregate consideration of \$10,000, each unit comprised of two shares of common stock, one redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$8.00 per share and one non-redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$8.00 per share.
+In the January 2007 private placement, Ms. Vaczy purchased 10,000 units for an aggregate consideration of \$10,000, each unit comprised of two shares of common stock, one redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share and one non-redeemable seven-year warrant to purchase one share of common stock at a purchase price of \$.80 per share.

 On May 15, 2007, the Securities and Exchange Commission brought a civil action in the United States District Court for the Southern District of New York against Michael Crow, Duncan Capital Group LLC and others.
-It alleges in its complaint that Duncan Capital was a registered broker-dealer controlled by Mr. Crow but that Mr. Crow acted as an unregistered principal and was not identified as an officer, director or control person of Duncan Capital in any of Duncan Capital's regulatory filings.
+It alleges in its complaint that Duncan Capital was a registered broker-dealer controlled by Mr. Crow since the end of 2003, but that Mr. Crow acted as an unregistered principal and was not identified as an officer, director or control person of Duncan Capital in any of Duncan Capital's regulatory filings.
 The SEC is seeking injunctive relief, as well as disgorgement of profits and money penalties.
 Mr. Crow has informed the Company that he vigorously disagrees with the action brought by the SEC and is addressing the matter.
-However, in light of the filing of the complaint, Mr. Crow has agreed to take certain actions including, the early termination of his firm's advisory agreement with the Company, relinquishment of his right to appoint a designee to the NeoStem Board and reduction of his ownership in NeoStem to below 4.9% from his current beneficial ownership of 11.9% (without giving effect to the Issuance Limitation discussed in "Security Ownership of Certain Beneficial Owners and Management - Footnote 8").
-Such reduction will be accomplished through the placement of the shares beneficially owned by him into an irrevocable trust prior to the effective date of this offering with the trustee of the trust independent and unaffiliated with Mr. Crow.
-The trustee shall have the sole right to vote the shares and shall distribute them to third parties unrelated to Mr. Crow or to non-affiliates in his fund within 30 days after the closing of this offering.
+However, in light of the filing of the complaint, Mr. Crow has agreed to take certain actions including, the early termination of his firm's advisory agreement with the Company, relinquishment of his right to appoint a designee to the NeoStem Board and reduction of his ownership in NeoStem to below 5% from his current beneficial ownership of 11.9% (without giving effect to the Issuance Limitation discussed in "Security Ownership of Certain Beneficial Owners and Management - Footnote 8").